frain-dev/convoy-website/content/blog/lets-replicate-pagerduty-webhooks.md

 published_at: 2022-12-19T17:00:00.000+00:00
 ---
 # Introduction
 PagerDuty V3 Webhooks is the 3rd iteration of their Webhooks delivery system.
 In my opinion, it is one of the world’s most advanced webhook delivery systems with specific important features that are hard to find (or completely omitted) in other systems.
 In PagerDuty V3 Webhooks, users can subscribe to both event types and events from specific services, teams or accounts.
-This narrows down the amount of events sent to consumers and reduces pressure on consumers dealing with un-important events.
+This narrows down the number of events sent to consumers and reduces pressure on consumers dealing with unimportant events.

 Convoy is an open-source webhooks delivery infrastructure.
-It can dispatch webhook events to consumers at any scale with all fantastic features each provider needs, thereby reducing their time to market to minutes instead of months.
-To achieve this, We give webhook providers, APIs to send webhooks in minutes alongside other important features for better development experience, security and scalability.
+It can dispatch webhook events to consumers at any scale with all the fantastic features each provider needs, reducing their time to market to minutes instead of months.
+To achieve this, We give webhook providers APIs to send webhooks in minutes alongside other important features for better development experience, security and scalability.
 In this article, we will use Convoy to replicate PagerDuty V3 Webhooks.

 ## Prerequisites